 - Prior to the application of thesis defense, the advisor need to determine if the research is sufficient, all courses on the plan of study have been taken, and the thesis draft is in satisfactory condition for defense.

 - The thesis committee must be given sufficient time to review and approve the thesis for defense prior to the defense, preferred two weeks before the intended defense date, and no later than six weeks prior to the intended graduation date with copies of thesis prepared in accordance with the format requirements.

 - Upon completion of the thesis defense, you will be excused while the thesis advisory committee determines the outcome of the defense (Pass or Fail).
 You will be notified immediately following the thesis defense of your success or failure.
 The chair of your advisory committee will provide written notification of the defense outcome to you and the Director of the Vision Science MS Program.

 - Passing the thesis defense requires unanimous committee agreement.
 The advisory committee may elect to pass you with conditions such as recommending minor changes to their thesis.
 If so, the required changes the must be made before your thesis will be given final written approval by the thesis committee.

-- In the event that you fail the thesis defense, you may appeal to the Dean of the College of Optometry and to the Provost, or elect to defend a second and final time at least 30 days after the initial thesis defense.
-If failing the second defense, you will be dismissed from the program.
+- Non-approval of a thesis may be appealed by the student to the Dean of the College of Optometry and to the Provost, or elect to defend at least 30 days after the initial thesis defense.
+If failing the second defense, the case will be sent to the APS committee.

 Application for graduation

-- You must submit an application for graduation with the Registrar.
-The Registrar must receive the application for graduation no later than January 15 for you to be eligible to receive the degree at the spring commencement.
+- The student must submit an application for graduation with the Registrar office no later than January 15 for the student to be eligible to receive the degree at the spring commencement.